 Registration Time Frame

-Yes Details Are Individual Namibia .com.na registrations allowed?
+Yes Details Are Individual .com.na domain registrations allowed?

-Yes Details Company or legal entities registrations allowed for Namibia .com.na?
+Yes Details Company or legal entities registrations allowed for .com.na?

-No Details Are there requirements, documents, or information needed for Namibia .com.na?
+Yes Details Are there requirements, documents, or information needed for .com.na?

 Yes Details Are some .com.na domain names restricted?